Selected departures from April to October 2019

 The rest of the afternoon is at leisure, so enjoy lunch in one of the city’s countless fantastic eateries – an ideal chance to sample classic Portuguese classics such as bacalhau, a delicious, salt-cured cod dish.
 After, you may wish to visit the castle, relax with a refreshing drink in one of the many attractive squares, or return to the hotel where you can catch the nearby cable car along the lovely riverfront area.
 Then in the evening you may wish to have dinner to the sounds of fado, Portugal’s signature musical style (see 'Personalise Your Holiday' section below for details).

-We then journey inland to the wooded highlands of Sintra, once the summer residence of the kings of Portugal looking to escape the heat.
+This morning, we journey inland to the wooded highlands of Sintra, once the summer residence of the kings of Portugal looking to escape the heat.
 The atmospheric town was beloved by Byron who described it so poetically: ‘Palaces and gardens rising in the midst of rocks, cataracts and precipices, convents on stupendous heights, a distant view of the sea and the Tagus… it unites in itself all the wildness of the Western Highlands with the verdure of the South of France.’
 Marvel at the beautiful pastel-hued manors and extravagant town hall, or take the time to visit one of the magnificent royal palaces.

 In the evening we then return to Lisbon where we enjoy an included farewell dinner at a restaurant that specialises in traditional Portuguese cuisine, the perfect conclusion to a week-long adventure shared with your newfound friends.